aelkus/cryogen-staticblog-automator/README.md

 # Cryogen Static Blogging Automator

 A small tool for automating the process of authoring posts using the [Cryogen](http://cryogenweb.org) static site blogging framework.
-Written on macOS Sierra 10.12.2.
+Developed on macOS Sierra 10.12.2.
 Minimally tested.
 Designed to make writing posts for static site blogs less rote.

 ## Dependencies